SylvainMontagny/LoRaBAC/README.md

 1. **Connect the MQTT publisher:**
     *  Click `Deploy` in Node-RED.
     *  Locate the MQTT client publisher node in Node-RED (on the right).
-    *  Enter the MQTT broker details (server address, login, password).
+    *  Select the MQTT broker.
     * /!\ **Do not set a topic**.
 2. **Deploy and test**:
     * Check your MQTT publisher (should be `connected` and `green`).